Alexis-Varin/RightOmicsTools/README.md

 A ggplot object, a list of ggplot objects, a patchwork of ggplot objects or a list of patchworks of ggplot objects.

+## DotPlot_Heatmap

+### Description

+This function generates a dotplot or a heatmap to visualize features expression in a Seurat object.

+### Dependencies

+- Seurat version \>= 5.0.0
+- SeuratObject version \>= 5.0.0
+- grid
+- stats
+- ComplexHeatmap
+- grDevices
+- colorRamp2

+### Usage

+TBD

+### Arguments

+TBD

+### Output

+A dotplot, or a heatmap, or a list containing a matrix of the expression data and another matrix containing the percent of cells expressing each feature.

 ## GSEA_Signatures

 ### Description